The Most Controversial Outfits Queen Elizabeth Ever Wore

 Those times the queen threw shade with her outfits

-Neutrality is king, or queen, in choosing Queen Elizabeth's outfits, and she's careful not to make statements with her fashion.
-For example, the New York Post reports that she makes sure to choose a color that is not common in flags when she appears at international events, such as the Olympics.
-But while she's not allowed to express political views, she does sometimes throw shade, making subtle statements through her clothing choices.
-They're not easy to see, and the palace would never confirm them, but they're there, and they're so entertaining.
+Neutrality was king, or queen, in choosing Queen Elizabeth's outfits, and she was careful not to make statements with her fashion.
+For example, the New York Post reported that she made sure to choose a color that wasn't common in flags when she appeared at international events, such as the Olympics.
+But while she wasn't allowed to express political views, she did sometimes throw shade, making subtle statements through her clothing choices.
+They weren't easy to see, and the palace would never confirm them, but they were there, and they were so entertaining.

 One such example is when former President Donald Trump went to England for a visit in 2018.
 During the day, the queen wore a paisley-shaped broach that was gifted to her from Barack and Michelle Obama.
 Even better, at the evening's event, Queen Liz wore a beautiful tiara, created by the House of Garrard, that was encrusted with 96 rubies.
 According to the crown jeweler (via Good Housekeeping), it was originally "a wedding gift from the people of Burma, intended as a symbol of protection against illness and evil."